-On March 5, 2013, I started a five-year adventure that take me across all 54 countries in Africa.
+On March 5, 2013, I started a five-year adventure that will take me across all 54 countries in Africa.
 Yes, even the crappy ones.
 The journey is called The Unseen Africa.
 To get updates on the voyage, subscribe to my newsletter, and don't worry, you can easily unsubscribe.

 Follow the red line on the MAP on the right (move your mouse over the map to zoom into a section).
 I started in Morocco.
 I've gone through West Africa.
 I'm now going through Central Africa until I reach South Africa.
 Then I'll travel up through East Africa, eventually traversing North Africa (making sure to hit all the countries in between).